 Very few people have heard of Avascular Necrosis AVN or Osteonecrosis.
 Except for the medical profession, only sufferers and those close to them probably have any awareness of the disease.

 Sadly when first getting diagnosed it can be a very lonely place, full of frustration, despair and complete loss of hope.

 Our UK charitable trust addresses these frustrations by opening doors of knowledge and shared experiences to sufferers and those around them.
 By definition, sharing is helping.

 We are helping

-Charitable trust dedicated to spreading the awareness, understanding, support and research into the rare bone condition of Avascular Necrosis AVN or Osteonecrosis ON in the UK.
+Charitable trust dedicated to spreading awareness, understanding, support, and research into the rare bone condition of Avascular Necrosis AVN or Osteonecrosis ON in the UK.

 Please take some time a look around, if you like what you see please consider joining our community, there are no costs or fees.

 “I’m finding it shocking and surprising the number of new people joining the community.
 Let me explain.
 I was diagnosed with AVN first in both knees back in 2005, over the next few years it was found in both hips and shoulders.
 I had never come across AVN before and felt like I was the only person with it, I was always having to explain to people what it was.”

 “Thankfully I found this website and community over a year ago and realised I was not the only one suffering from AVN, it has been such a help talking to fellow sufferers who understand what I am going through.”